Ben-G/TIL/Reading/Book_Notes/The_Effective_Engineer.md

 - Tamar Bercovici of Box recommends new hires to "own their story"
   - Didn't have full-time dev job before joining Box
   - Ended up leading distributed data team within 2 yrs
-  - *Even if background is not perfect fit for current job; you will have learnt relevant skills; selling "your story" & growth mindest become more important in that case*
+  - *Even if background is not perfect fit for current job; you can learn relevant skills quickly; growth mindest is important in that case*
+  - *"It’s not about apologizing for where your resume doesn’t line up but rather telling your story—who you are, what skills you’ve built, what you’re excited about doing next and why,"*
 - Reid Hoffman recommendation from *Startup of You*:
   - Treat yourself like startup; early on prioritize learning over profability
 - Seek fast growth environments for learning